112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="41"><em>41.
 “At the Folies Bergère or the Casino de Paris, even the usher girls demand tips!
 What a racket!”</em></div>

-It isn't a racket.
-We don't think that tipping taxi-drivers, waitresses or red caps is a “racket”.
+It isn’t a racket.
+We don’t think that tipping taxi-drivers, waitresses or red caps is a “racket”.

 In some theaters in France, the ushers pay for their job (like our cheek-room